 The next generation coming through the workforce are our future leaders, TABMA’s Chief Executive Officer, David Little said recently.

 “We need to understand them (Generation Z) in order to enable us to support their career growth within our industry,” Mr Little said.

 Key breakout sessions will run throughout the conference and will cover important workforce issues that align with TABMA’s long-term advocacy plans including attracting employees, retaining employees and keeping employees safe.

 The final plenary session of the conference will be an inspirational session with explorer and story teller, Justin Jones, who will take the audience on a ‘journey of crossing the ditch’.
 Throughout his presentation, Justin is expected to deliver a powerful lesson on teamwork, risk mitigation, grit, resilience, leadership, trust and communication.

-TABMA’s Gala dinner will also see past members honoured throughout the event, while present members will also be treasured through the announcement and recognition of timber industry icons.
-Also recognition of 2021 TABMA Member of The Year Andrew Bone, as well as the announcement of Trainee and Apprentice of the Year Award.
+TABMA’s Gala dinner will also see past members honoured throughout the event, while present members will also be treasured through the announcement and recognition of timber industry icons, the recognition of 2021 TABMA Member of The Year Andrew Bone, as well as the announcement of Trainee and Apprentice of the Year Award.

 TABMA’s General Manager of Membership Services, Alicia Oelkers said for the past 80 years TABMA members have helped shape the rich history in timber and building materials industry.

-As part of the conference, TABMA will also hold a Women in Forest and Timber Network Breakfast (WFTN) importantly connecting ladies in the industry.
+As part of the conference, TABMA will also hold a Women in Forest and Timber Network Breakfast (WFTN) in order to connect ladies in the industry.

-The final day of the conference has been set aside primarily for recreational activities.
-This will see attendees enjoy a range of optional activities, including sunrise hot air balloon rides, 18-hole championship golf course, wine and cheese tour and/or time spent at a luxurious day spa.
+The final day of the conference has been set aside primarily for recreational activities and will see attendees enjoy a range of optional activities including sunrise hot air balloon rides, 18-hole championship golf course, wine and cheese tour and/or time spent at a luxurious day spa.